 Gut & Digestion

 Your gut is responsible for 80% of the inflammation in your body and most inflammatory foods create an over-abundance of acid, leading to acid reflux.
 Removing inflammatory foods heals the gut and gets the immune system healthy.

-An anti-inflammatory diet is extremely beneficial for heart-related-health problems because it lowers blood pressure (because you don’t have as much inflammatory effect) its also been shown to lower cholesterol!
+An anti-inflammatory diet is extremely beneficial for heart-related health problems because it lowers blood pressure (because you don’t have as much inflammatory effect) its also been shown to lower cholesterol!

-Eating anti-inflammatory foods will help reduce risk factors for joint issues such as fibromyalgia, rheumatoid arthritis, pain & swelling because it decreases the inflammation in your body and allows it to move more freely.
+Eating anti-inflammatory foods will help reduce risk factors for joint issues such as fibromyalgia, rheumatoid arthritis, and pain & swelling because it decreases the inflammation in your body and allows it to move more freely.

 The Anti-Inflammatory Bottom Line

 Lowering inflammation in the body decreases your chances of cancer because it gives the body a chance to heal.
 This doesn’t mean that other low-sugar or low-carb approaches can’t work, but anti-inflammatory has some incredible benefits we should all be looking into ranging from boosting our antioxidant intake to lowering our risk for heart disease to combating obesity to just boosting our overall health and well-being!